EloiStree/2024_03_26_IMMO_Drone_Dojo_PublicKey/README.md

 - Send us by private message your public key and the integer you want to have.
 - It will be add to this git and mirror in the Data base.

+### You want to stay anonmye ?

+We don't have yet  a system for that.
+But I could in the future use Ethereum to check the credit your address send to the Integer Games Wallet.
+Then allows use through your favorite channel to claim your integer.

 ### Student

 We don't provide student keys.
+Shared server cost must be spread around users and future sponsors.
-Because the objectif is to keep it low cost.
+The goal is to keep the subscription to a low symbolic price.
+But we can't pay for 100.000 to 8 millions future user.

-But if you are a student in during one of our remunared workshop.
+If you are a student during one of our remunared workshop.
 A key claim will be given to you.

-### You want to stay anonmye ?

-We don't have yet  a system for that.
-But I could in the future use Ethereum to check the credit your address send to the Integer Games Wallet.

 ### What can I do with my Key ?